lammps/lammps/doc/src/Fortran.rst

    :o real(c_double) xy [optional]: variable in which to store *xy* tilt factor
    :o real(c_double) yz [optional]: variable in which to store *yz* tilt factor
    :o real(c_double) xz [optional]: variable in which to store *xz* tilt factor
-   :o logical pflags [dimension(3),optional]: vector in which to store
+   :o pflags: vector in which to store
     periodicity flags (``.TRUE.`` means periodic in that dimension)
+   :otype pflags: logical,dimension(3),optional
-   :o logical boxflag [optional]: variable in which to store boolean denoting
+   :o boxflag: variable in which to store boolean denoting
     whether the box will change during a simulation (``.TRUE.`` means box will change)
+   :otype boxflag: logical,optional
    :to: :cpp:func:`lammps_extract_box`

 .. note::